getsentry/sentry-docs/src/collections/_documentation/clients/python/advanced.md

 ## Alternative Installations

-If you want to use the latest git version you can get it from [the github repository](https://github.com/getsentry/raven-python):
+If you want to use the latest git version you can get it from [the GitHub repository](https://github.com/getsentry/raven-python):

 ```bash
 git clone https://github.com/getsentry/raven-python